 Sociology is important in everyday life especially in times of crisis or a pandemic, and it helps people live through these experiences and understand why they feel or react the way they do.
 It is also true looking at past events and tragedies and trying to understand why they occurred.

-One sociological article by Lifton (1986) talked about Nazi doctors at Auschwitz, and the importance of authority and how this had an impact during World War 2.
+One sociological book by Lifton (1986) talked about doctors at Auschwitz, and the importance of authority and how this had an impact during World War 2.
 Another example could be Durkheim and his study on suicide, and the idea of normlessness, and how this in turn affects people.
 They offer explanations and a way to cope with the world.

 Sociology is an extremely important field that has led to several theories and ideologies that shape society and how and why we believe in certain things.
 Sociology can be represented in our everyday lives through social constructions, institutions, organizations, interactions, and more.
 There has been a greater understanding on human life that is still continuing to grow.
 Because of the research provided and implications, sociology will continue to remain a prominent field of study.